jack-mil/atpg-toolkit/docs/template2.typ

       ),
     )

-    // // For heading prefixes in the appendix, the standard convention is A.1.1. let num-fmt = appendix.at("heading-numbering-format", default: "A.1.1.")
+    // For heading prefixes in the appendix, the standard convention is A.1.1. let num-fmt = appendix.at("heading-numbering-format", default: "A.1.1.")

     counter(heading).update(0)
     set heading(
-      outlined: false,
+      outlined: true,
       numbering: (..nums) => {
         let vals = nums.pos()
         if vals.len() > 0 {